Polish–Soviet War: Battle of Warsaw

 By 16 August, the Polish counteroffensive had been joined by Piłsudski's group coming from the Wieprz, south-east of Warsaw.
 The weak Mozyr Group, which was supposed to protect the link between the Soviet fronts, was destroyed.
 The Poles continued their northward offensive and reached the rear of Tukhachevsky's forces.
 The Soviet armies were unable to communicate; Tukhachevsky and Kamenev became disoriented and issued orders not relevant to the situation.
-A rapid pursuit of the Russians followed and continued to the Prussian border and to the Neman River.
+A rapid pursuit of the Russians followed and continued to the East Prussian border and to the Neman River.
 Of the four armies of the Western Front, two disintegrated; the 4th Army with a cavalry corps crossed into East Prussia, where they were interned.

 Tukhachevsky, at his headquarters in Minsk, on 18 August belatedly ordered the remnants of his forces to regroup.
 He hoped to straighten the front line, halt the Polish attack and regain the initiative, but it was too late and on 19 August he directed his armies to retreat over the entire front.

 In order to reorganize the Polish forces ahead of new operations, the chase after the retreating Russians was stopped on 25 August.
 A large portion of the defeated Soviet troops had been taken prisoner (over 50,000) or interned in Prussia (45,000).
 Twelve of the twenty two Soviet divisions survived.
-Edward Rydz-Śmigły's formations manned the new frontline, which ran from Brest to Grodno.
+Rydz-Śmigły's formations manned the new frontline, which ran from Brest to Grodno.
 The victory allowed the Poles to regain the initiative and undertake further military offensive.

 The outcome of the struggle for the Polish capital saddened the leadership in Moscow, as well as communists and their sympathizers all over the world.
 Clara Zetkin spoke of the flower of revolution having been frozen.

 To diminish Piłsudski's military achievement and his role in the saving of Warsaw, at the instigation of his Polish detractors, the Battle of Warsaw had been referred to as the "Miracle on the Vistula", and the phrase has since remained in Catholic and popular use in Poland.
 The "miracle" was attributed to the Virgin Mary.

 According to Piłsudski and his people, on the other hand, the miracle was performed solely by the marshal.
 After the May Coup of 1926, the possibly indispensable contributions of Sikorski or Rozwadowski would never be mentioned in school textbooks or official accounts.
 The myth of the great marshal was propagated and became dominant through the Sanation politics of remembrance.
 In the West, it was mostly Maxime Weygand who had been assigned a veni, vidi, vici kind of role, even though Weygand himself had honestly denied having such an impact.

 Conclusion of military campaigns

 The progress of the Soviet forces on the southern front in Ukraine was slower than in the north.
-The losses suffered by Semyon Budyonny's 1st Cavalry Army at the Battle of Brody and Berestechko delayed its advance on Lviv.
+The losses suffered by Budyonny's 1st Cavalry Army at the Battle of Brody and Berestechko delayed its advance on Lwów.
 On 16 August, the army got going and soon reported being 15 km from the center of the city.